-Citing the fast growth of India’s e-commerce website Paytm, which provides services to 130 million people in India, a write-up in state-run China Daily said, “India is not just another developing country–it is the world’s fastest-growing economy.”
+Citing the fast growth of India’s e-commerce website Paytm, which provides services to 130 million people in India, a write-up in the state-run China Daily said, “India is not just another developing country–it is the world’s fastest-growing economy.”

-“A huge internet population, a rapid growth of mobile internet users, political stability, established institutions like the judiciary, a thriving start-up ecosystem, renowned IT expertise, and the promising market potential… all these factors have made India an attractive, almost irresistible proposition for Chinese investors,” the report said.
+“A huge internet population, a rapid growth of mobile internet users, political stability, established institutions like the judiciary, a thriving startup ecosystem, renowned IT expertise, and the promising market potential… all these factors have made India an attractive, almost irresistible proposition for Chinese investors,” the report said.

-Smaller players and even start-ups in China are rushing to India.
+Smaller players and even startups in China are rushing to India.
 They see the country as the next frontier in internet-based businesses and a promising market for replicating Chinese tech giants’ success stories.

-Chinese officials said China’s investment in India currently touched about $3 billion, which Indian officials said not much compared to the potential.
+Chinese officials said China’s investment in India currently touched about $3 billion, which Indian officials said is not much compared to the potential.
 Quoting a report from itjuzi.com, a website dedicated to data on tech investments, the report said India has emerged as one of the most popular destinations for Chinese tech investors, second only to the US.

 In the first half of 2016, Chinese internet giants and venture capital firms invested more than 42.1 billion yuan ($6.26 billion) in 60 tech-related projects overseas, including 10 in India and 33 in the US.
 “India will be the next big internet market after China,” said Eric Shu, a senior partner with the Hangzhou-based venture capital firm InCapital.